liskin/work.lisk.in/_posts/2020-05-06-linux-media-control.markdown

     * <https://github.com/Aaahh/browser-mpris2-firefox>
     * <https://github.com/KDE/plasma-browser-integration>

-[Firefox][] 75 works after enabling `media.hardwaremediakeys.enabled` in `about:config`, but Media Session support is still unstable (enabling it breaks YouTube entirely) so metadata isn't available.
-Also, not all websites can be controlled: YouTube and bandcamp works, soundcloud and plain HTML5 `<audio>` example don't.
+[Firefox][] 76 works after enabling `media.hardwaremediakeys.enabled` in `about:config`.
+This only enables play/pause/stop, however.
+To be able to skip to next/prev and to get metadata (artist, album, track), [Media Session API][] needs to be enabled separately via `dom.media.mediasession.enabled` (note that I couldn't get this to work in Firefox 75, so this is hot new experimental stuff and may be unstable).
+Also, not all websites can be controlled (play/pause): YouTube and bandcamp works, soundcloud and plain HTML5 `<audio>` example don't.
 Firefox's emerging support for media controls is [documented here][firefox-media-control]; there are some interesting details about ignoring silence, short clips, and giving up control if paused for more than a minute (a feature that I find undesirable and unfortunately present in Chrome on non-Linux platforms, as noted further).

 [myNoise][] can't be controlled by media keys in either browser as it uses plain [Web Audio API][], so I've made [a userscript][mynoise-chrome] as a